quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.1.9 =
+Thanks for using Quentn Plugin!
+Please update the plugin to fix the styling bug when using the Form widget of Elementor PRO

 = 1.1.8 =
 Thanks for using Quentn Plugin!
 Please update the plugin to fix ternary operator error in Elementor integration.